Effective January 1, 2018

 The United States Anti-Doping Agency (“USADA”) Policy for Therapeutic Use Exemptions (“USADA TUE Policy”) is based upon the relevant provisions of the World Anti-Doping Code (the “Code”) and the provisions of the World Anti-Doping Agency (“WADA”) International Standard for Therapeutic Use Exemptions (“ISTUE”) which are incorporated herein as if fully set forth.
 This Policy is informed by the following general principles which provide the context for the USADA TUE Policy.

-It is each Athlete’s personal duty to ensure that no Prohibited Substance enters his or her body.
-Athletes are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in any Sample(s) they provide.
+It is each Athlete’s personal duty to ensure that no Prohibited Substance enters his or her body and no Prohibited Method is utilized.
+Athletes are responsible for any Prohibited Substance and/or its Metabolites or Markers found to be present in any Sample(s) they provide and/or Prohibited Method detected from the Sample.
 Source: Code, Article 2.2.1.

-Athletes with documented medical conditions requiring the Use of a Prohibited Substance or a Prohibited Method must request a Therapeutic Use Exemption (“TUE”) from their International Federation or USADA.
+Athletes with documented medical conditions requiring the Use of a Prohibited Substance and/or a Prohibited Method must request a Therapeutic Use Exemption (“TUE”) from their International Federation or USADA.

-All Athletes in the USADA Registered Testing Pool who require a TUE and who have not received a TUE from their International Federation must contact USADA.
+All Athletes in the USADA Registered Testing Pool who require a TUE and who have not received one from their International Federation must contact USADA.
 USADA will recognize a valid TUE obtained from an Athlete’s International Federation.

 For Athletes who are in their International Federation’s Registered Testing Pool or who intend to compete in an International Event, TUEs already granted by USADA, which meet the ISTUE criteria, must be recognized by the International Federation.
 If the International Federation determines that the TUE does not meet ISTUE criteria and so refuses to recognize it, the International Federation must promptly notify the Athlete and USADA of its determination.
 The Athlete or USADA shall then have twenty-one (21) days from such notification to refer the matter to WADA for review.
 International-Level Athletes who require a TUE and who have not received a TUE from USADA must obtain TUEs in accordance with the rules of their International Federation.
 Source: Code, Article 4.4.3.